Iranians in the Netherlands

-Iranians in the Netherlands form one of the newer and larger populations of the Iranian diaspora in Europe.
-Iranians in the Netherlands are referred to by hyphenated terms such as Dutch-Iranians, Iranian-Dutch, Dutch-Persian, or Persian-Dutch.
-Similar terms Iraanse Nederlanders, Nederlandse Iraniërs, and Perzische-Nederlanders may be found in Dutch-language media.
+Iranians in the Netherlands (Iraniërs in Nederland; ایرانیان هلند) form one of the newer and larger populations of the Iranian diaspora in Europe.

 Terminology

-Iranians in the Netherlands are sometimes referred to by hyphenated terms such as "Dutch-Iranians", "Iranian-Dutch", "Dutch-Persian", or "Persian-Dutch".
-Similar terms Iraanse Nederlanders, Nederlandse Iraniërs, and Perzische-Nederlanders may be found in Dutch-language media.
-However, one scholar who uses the term "Dutch-Iranians" also expresses reservations over the validity of such a "hyphenated notion of identity" in the Dutch context, in comparison to the less problematic term "Iranian American".
+Iranians in the Netherlands have commonly been referred to as Dutch Iranians (Nederlandse Iraniërs) or Iranian Dutch (Iraanse Nederlanders), in addition to Dutch Persians (Nederlandse Perzen) or Persian Dutch (Perzische Nederlanders).
+However, one scholar who used the term "Dutch Iranians" also expressed reservations over the validity of such a "hyphenated notion of identity" in the Dutch context, in comparison to the less problematic term "Iranian American".

-Other collective terms used to refer to the community include Iraanse gemeenschap, Perzische gemeenschap, and Perzen.
+Other collective terms used to refer to the Iranian diaspora in the Netherlands include "Iranian community" (Iraanse gemeenschap), "Persian community" (Perzische gemeenschap), and simply "Persians" (Perzen).